AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

   #jens[
     split this figure into A and B, showcasing two different covariances, as described above.

-    #jonas[This would make it such that A is closer to circular an thus almost looks the same, where B would have a more extreme curve as is currently seen here.]
+    #jonas[No difference here.
+This would make it such that A is closer to circular an thus almost looks the same, where B would have a more extreme curve as is currently seen here.]
   ]

   #figure(